1. What is secondary (metastatic) breast cancer?

-Looking for information about the signs and symptoms of breast cancer?
+2. What are the symptoms of secondary breast cancer?

-Many symptoms of secondary breast cancer are similar to those of other conditions.
+Many symptoms of secondary breast cancer are very similar to those of other conditions.
+Any new symptom will understandably cause worry.
+It is always important to get any concerns checked out.

 Some general symptoms that breast cancer may have spread include: